On the last track, we discussed a guideline for effective home-school

 On this track, we will discuss techniques for classroom management of

-with ADD children in the classroom that I like to pass on to teachers.
+with ADHD children in the classroom that I like to pass on to teachers.

-These five key strategies for dealing with ADD children in the classroom
+These five key strategies for dealing with ADHD children in the classroom

 Dealing with Parents, and 5.
 Experimental Thinking.